WandererGuy/Seamless4t_finetune_tutorial/README.md

 finetune seamless4t is extremely hard but rewarding , here I finetune on my own custom dataset , enjoy <br>
-U can skip to step 2 if you want to finetune on my demo dataset only this is how I am able to finetune seamless4t , you can take inspiration from this and do with your own case; here I finetune seamless4t_medium model on RTX 3090(24GB VRAM) for SPEECH_TO_TEXT TASK
+U can skip to step 2 if you want to finetune on my demo dataset only this is how I am able to finetune seamless4t , you can take inspiration from this and do with your own case; here I finetune seamless4t_medium model on RTX 3090(24GB VRAM) for SPEECH_TO_TEXT TASK (model during finetuning takes up nearly 19GB)
 - step 1: I create a dataset like FLEURS then push to huggingface dataset hub , I have a csv contains local dataset (using my script create_fleurs_dataset.py here)
 - step 2: I load those dataset and save dataset value in ./huggingface_cache for later load (using script load_save_train.py and load_save_val.py)